Skip to content

 Checklist

-• Subclass Tool (recipe) or Compute (analysis)
+• Subclass Tool or Compute

 • Add @dataclass(frozen=True) decorator